LukeBirkett/study-planner/825G5_Adaptive_Systems/week_6/README.md

 - [ ] Riano and McGinnity.
 (2010).
 Emergent behaviours driven by chaotic dynamics [Link Canvas](https://canvas.sussex.ac.uk/courses/31028/files/5540151?wrap=1)
 - [ ] Beer (1995).
 On the dynamics of small continuous-time recurrent neural networks.
 [Link Canvas](https://canvas.sussex.ac.uk/courses/31028/files/5540067?wrap=1)
 - [ ] Kaneko Tsuda (2003).
 Chaotic itinerancy.
 [Link Canvas](https://canvas.sussex.ac.uk/courses/31028/files/5540229?wrap=1)
 - [ ] Shim and Husbands.
 (2012).
-Chaotic exploration and learning of locomotion behaviors.
+Chaotic exploration and learning of locomotion behaviors. *rec
 - [ ] William Ross Ashby.
 Design for a brain : the origin of adaptive behaviour.
 Chapman, London, 2nd edition, 1960.
 - [ ] Wilson (1976).
 The organization of colony defense in the ant Pheidole dentata Mayr.
 - [ ] Holldobler and Wilson (2009).
 The superorganism: the beauty elegance and strangeness of insect societies.